Taxation in New Zealand

 New Zealand has no general capital gains tax, but profits from the sale of real and personal property may be subject to regular income tax in certain circumstances, including the following:

-From 1 July 2016, residential land withholding tax (RLWT) applies to the sale of residential land located in New Zealand by “offshore RLWT persons” if the land was acquired on or after 1 October 2015 and is sold within a two-year period.
-An “offshore RLWT person” is defined broadly for individuals and other entities, with reference to citizenship, immigration status and physical absence throughout specific time frames for an individual vendor.
+From 1 July 2016, residential land withholding tax (RLWT) applies to the sale of residential land located in New Zealand by "offshore RLWT persons" if the land was acquired on or after 1 October 2015 and is sold within a two-year period.
+This two-year period is extended to a five-year period if the taxpayer enters into an agreement to purchase residential property on or after 29 March 2018.
+An "offshore RLWT person" is defined broadly for individuals and other entities, with reference to citizenship, immigration status and physical absence throughout specific time frames for an individual vendor.
 RLWT is not a minimum or final tax but is deducted on account of any annual income tax liability.
 Any excess RLWT is refundable.

 An accrual taxation system applies to New Zealand resident individuals who are parties to various types of financial arrangements, including debts and debt instruments.
 Under the accrual system, foreign-exchange variations related to the financial arrangements are included in calculations of income and expenditure.

 Estate duty is not levied in New Zealand, and gift duty has been abolished.